 The Maya understood that accurate time systems should be a harmonic of Gæa’s natural cycles (click here for more).
 So numerologically the Maya close base 13 and their calendar system reflected these multiples: 13, 26, 39, 52, 65, 78, 91, 104 and so on.
 As an example, each of Gæa’s seasons is 91 days or 13 weeks long, which gives us a year of 52 weeks—half a year is 26 weeks.
 They also understood the vital multiples of 13 which included 13,000 and 26,000.
 The five suns add up to the Great Zodiacal Year.

 13,000 years is an important time period because it measures the time between ice ages.
 But what it really shows is the periodicity of our solar output cycle: there are short and long term fluctuations in solar energy and as a result there are great ice ages, little ice ages and warm inter-glacials (which we are in nearing the end of now).

-Currently our sun is overheated and therefore so is the Earth.
+Currently our Sun is overheated and therefore so is the Earth.
 The result is planetary instability manifested in earthquakes, volcanic eruptions and extreme weather patterns.
-Astrometeorology is the study of how bodies in space (including the moon) affect Gæa’s weather patterns.
-Studied by the ancients, this branch of science holds many answers for us.
+Astrometeorology is the study of how bodies in space (including the Moon) affect Gæa’s weather patterns.
+Studied by the ancients, this branch of science holds many answers.

 The Maya knew that the Venus Transit acted like a circuit breaker—switching off the sunspot cycle and impacting the Sun-Earth-Venus system.
 This happened prior to our previous two little ice ages that were characterised by periods of diminished solar activity.